tus/tus-js-client/docs/usage.md

 ## Example: Overriding the default retry behavior

 In some cases it might be desirable to change the condition for which an upload will be retried.

-This example shows how to override the default retry behavior with a callback function where we decided that if the server returned a 403 status code, it means it's about a permission issue and we want to display an error message directly instead of waiting for all the retries.
+This example shows how to override the default retry behavior with a callback function where no retry will occur after a 403 status code (indicating a permission issue) is received.
+This will cause the error message to be directly logged instead of the retrys kicking in.

 ```js
 input.addEventListener("change", function(e) {